 - Diet: Vegan

 Stir-fry Tofu, Brussel Sprouts and Mushroom bowl with sesame seeds, scallions and Sriracha – a quick healthy dinner.

 - 8–10 ounces tofu ( firm or pressed), blotted dry and cut into flat-ish cubes

 - 1 shallot or 1/2 onion- finely diced

 - 10 ounces shredded Brussels sprouts, cabbage slaw or broccoli slaw

 - 1 teaspoon soy sauce or Braggs GF Liquid Aminos

-- Garnish: toasted sesame seeds (or Gomasio), toasted sesame oil, sliced scallions, optional nuts, optional sprouts and Sriracha
+- Garnishes: toasted sesame seeds (or Furikake or Gomasio), toasted sesame oil, sliced scallions, optional nuts, optional sprouts and Sriracha

-- Divide veggies among two bowls.
-Top with seared tofu.
-Drizzle with a little sesame oil, sprinkle with toasted sesame seeds (or Gomasio), nuts if you want and scallions.
-Add Sriracha if you like.
+- Drizzle with a little toasted sesame oil, sprinkle with toasted sesame seeds, or Furikake ( great flavor!) nuts if you want and scallions.
+Add Sriracha for heat!

 - Serve immediately.